-Supreme Court Justices Express Caution About Entering Into Section 230 Debate
+Supreme Court Justices Express Caution About Entering Section 230 Debate

 Throughout the hearing, several justices expressed confusion at the complexities of the case.

-During an extended definition of YouTube “thumbnails” — which Schnapper described as a “joint creation” because the platform provided URLs to accompany user-generated media — Justice Samuel Alito told Schnapper that the justice was “completely confused by whatever argument you’re making at the present time.”
+During an extended definition of YouTube “thumbnails” — which Schnapper described as a “joint creation” because of the platform-provided URLs accompanying user-generated media — Justice Samuel Alito told Schnapper that the justice was “completely confused by whatever argument you’re making at the present time.”

-At another point, Justice Ketanji Brown Jackson said she was “thoroughly confused” by how two different questions — whether Google could claim immunity under Section 230 and whether the company aided terrorism — were being conflated.
+At another point, Justice Ketanji Brown Jackson said she was “thoroughly confused” by the way that two different questions — whether Google could claim immunity under Section 230 and whether the company aided terrorism — were seemingly being conflated.

 Just minutes later, after Stewart presented his argument on behalf of the Justice Department, Thomas began his line of questioning with, “Well, I’m still confused.”

-In addition to their frequent reference to being confused, multiple justices suggested that some aspects of the case might be better left to Congress.
+In addition to frequent references to confusion, multiple justices suggested that some aspects of the case might be better left to Congress.

-“I don’t have to accept all of [Google’s] ‘the sky is falling’ stuff to accept something about, boy, there is a lot of uncertainty about going the way you would have us go, in part just because of the difficulty of drawing lines in this area… isn’t that something for Congress to do, not the court?”
-Kagan asked.
+“I don’t have to accept all of [Google’s] ‘the sky is falling’ stuff to accept… there is a lot of uncertainty about going the way you would have us go, in part just because of the difficulty of drawing lines in this area,” Kagan said.
+“Isn’t that something for Congress to do, not the court?”

 Kavanaugh echoed those concerns, saying that the case would require “a very precise predictive judgment” and expressing uncertainty about whether the court could adequately consider the implications.